Subhajit-Chowdhury/Reset-AWS-with-Nuke/README.md

   winget install cloud-nuke
   ```

-*Choose the installation command based on your OS.
-This will install the AWS Nuke tool required for the reset process.*
+*Choose the installation command based on your OS.*

 ---